monaSalih/reading-notes/level401/ClassRead10.md

 ### Peek O(1)
 When conducting a peek, you will only be inspecting the front Node of the queue

+✨✨ After finish read this articule click [here](classQues10.md) to test you information?
 <!-- ![,dcsd]()
 ![]()
 ![]()